DevOfFuture/DevDic/README.md

 > DevDic is a programming dictionary for Developers by Developers.
 This Bot can teach you almost everything about almost
 > any programming language by showing you the language meaning and also suggest good important links/tutorials to learn.

+Resources are available out there but programmers mostly newbie don't know where to find them, they can even wast a half of the day find an important link or documentation.
+DevDic is here to remedy the problem, in time and productivity with DevDic! yay!:!

 ## How to use

 ### Use case 1: